 It’s hard for me to pick my favorite Fit4 features because there are so many things about this seat that are awesome but I do love me a seat with a harness adjustment “like buttah” and Fit4 definitely earns that badge.
 It’s also nice that you have recline options in each stage (as long as you stay within the zone of the angle indicator).
 Even in booster mode, you are able to have Fit4 reclined a bit as long as you are within the range dictated by the angle indicator.
 Also, there is one feature that you probably won’t appreciate until you transition from rear-facing to forward-facing.
 That’s the point where you will shed the Stage 2 inserts that basically cover the entire seat.
 And when you peel off that layer, you will have a beautiful, clean, like-new seat underneath!
 If you don’t have kids yet, you might think that’s not a big deal but trust me after a couple of years of use, it’s going to be a significant bonus to have that fresh start with your trusty Fit4. 🙂

 For more information on Fit4, check out the official Chicco webpage: https://www.chiccousa.com/fit4/

 Thank you to Chicco for generously providing this Fit4 sample for review.
-All opinions expressed are those of CarseatBlog.
+The opinions and comments are entirely those of CarseatBlog.